Roestdev/hebrew_unicode_utils/README.md

 **This current readme gives a rough overview of the functionality as I currently envision it and functions as a model for implentation!**

 I know the target audience for this crate is small, but perhaps there are others who are interested and have ideas and/or wishes they would like to see applied to this crate.
-Please let me know so that we can discuss whether your ideas are suitable and feasible for this crate.
+Please let me know, so that we can discuss whether your ideas are suitable and feasible for this crate.

 Note: This section will be updated or deleted over time.